Planning your build

 10,000 New Spots Added to the First Home Loan Deposit Scheme

-From July 1st 2021, an additional 10,000 places will be released to first home buyers as an expansion of the First Home Loan Deposit Scheme’s new home program, the New Home Guarantee.
+From July 1st 2021, an additional 10,000 places will be released to first home buyers to buy a new or existing home as an expansion of the First Home Loan Deposit Scheme’s new home program, the New Home Guarantee.

 The FHLD scheme allows eligible first home buyers to build a new home or purchase a newly constructed property with a deposit of just 5%.
 The government acts as a guarantor for the remaining 15%.